pokt-network/shannon-tokenomics-static-tests/README.md

 - **Random_Scenarios** : This notebook tests many random network scenarios (services, relays and compute costs) and relays/nodes distributions over services on all the proposed models and then compares them head to head using several graphics.

 ## Olshansk TLM modules inspection

+## Today

+## How to avoid being gameable?

+1. All the POKT to be minted in a session should be evenly distributed amongst all the nodes in that session.
+   1. Why?
+To avoid gaming the system and pointing at your own node

+2. The delay mechanism for updating RTTM for each service.
+   1.